 The actuarial valuation calculates the actuarial accrued liability for each of the defined benefit plans, which represents the present value of benefits the System will pay to its retired members and active members upon retirement, based on certain demographic and economic assumptions.
 Some examples of these assumptions include an expected rate of return on assets, age of retirement of active members, future salary increases for current employees and assumed mortality rates for retirees and beneficiaries.
 If the actual experience of a plan differs from these assumptions, the UAAL of the plan may increase or decrease to the extent of any such variance.
 This could have a resulting impact on the ARC, which may increase or decrease the amount of the State's contribution to the plans.
-As previously discussed, the actuarial assumptions of the latest experience study.
+As previously discussed, the actuarial assumptions of the State Employee and Teacher Retirement Program were recently changed to reflect the results of the latest experience study.
 See "Recent Actuarial Assumption Changes" above.